Kerry Carpenter Preview, Player Props: Tigers vs. Royals

 Kerry Carpenter At The Plate

-- Carpenter has driven in a run in 38 games this year (33.6%), including 17 games with more than one RBI (15.0%).
-He has also driven home three or more of his team's runs in six contests.
+- Carpenter has driven home a run in 38 games this season (33.6%), including more than one RBI in 15.0% of his games and producing three or more of his team's runs on six occasions..

-- He has scored in 44 of 113 games this year, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.